Brandi Clark, Executive Director

 Michael Hernandez’s work combines materiality and symbology to make commentary on nature and the human condition.
 Hernandez has been working in glass since 1996.
 His work employs glass in a range of approaches and media through sculpture, installation, and light-based works.
 He earned his BFA in Glass from Emporia State University (2003) and his MFA in Sculpture/Dimensional Studies from Alfred University (2010).
 Hernandez is currently Assistant Professor and Head of Glass at Palomar College in San Marcos, CA.

-Karen joined the Glass Art Society Board of Directors in October 2019.
+Purnima will join the Glass Art Society Board of Directors in October 2021.

 Award-winning artist, designer, craftsmen and educator, Lynn Everett Read has focused on glass working for more than two decades.
 Lynn’s early pursuit in watercolor paved the way to an interest in glass because of its transparency of color, optical intrigue, malleability and material versatility.
 His creative spirit and passion for glass has intensified since his first apprenticeship in a glassblowing studio while achieving a BFA in Sculpture from the Maryland Institute College of Art.
 His diverse artistic background ranging from painting, sculpture, woodworking and theatrical set-building continues to play an important role in Lynn’s inventive approach to glass working.
 He has earned a highly regarded reputation for distinctly creative work that employs a wealth of techniques.
 With work in public and privet collections as well as numerous periodicals his work has remained fresh and inspired by the process of discovery working with glass.